azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 (subsec_state_properties_process_magnitudes_and_reference_states)=
 ### State properties, process magnitudes and reference states

-Energy being a **state property** means that its variations between states depend only on the values it takes at those states, not on how the process is carried out.
+The fact that energy constitutes a **state property** means that its variations between states depend only on the values it takes at those states, not on how the process is carried out.
 In contrast, a magnitude whose value depends on the way in which the transformation occurs is called a **process magnitude**.
 Such magnitudes quantify how a system exchanges energy with its surroundings, rather than how much energy it possesses at a given state.

 State properties and process magnitudes refer to physical quantities that are fundamentally different.
 It is therefore important to distinguish them not only conceptually but also symbolically:

-* A **state property** $\phi$
+* A **state property** $\phi$:

   * Describes a **thermodynamic state** and has a well-defined value at equilibrium.
   * Its change between two states depends only on those states and not on the path: